Active Substance: abatacept

 Polyarticular juvenile idiopathic arthritis

-Orencia is used in combination with methotrexate (a medicine that acts on the immune system) to treat the following diseases:
+Orencia is a medicine that is often used in combination with methotrexate (a medicine that acts on the immune system) to treat the following diseases:

-- moderate to severe active rheumatoid arthritis (an immune-system disease causing damage and inflammation in the joints) in adults (aged 18 years or over) who have not had an adequate response to other medicines including methotrexate or a ‘tumour-necrosis-factor (TNF) blocker’;
+- moderate to severe active rheumatoid arthritis (an immune system disease causing damage and inflammation in the joints) in adults using it in combination with methotrexate when other medicines including methotrexate or a ‘tumour necrosis factor (TNF) blocker’ have not worked well enough;

 How is Orencia used?

-Treatment with Orencia should be started and supervised by a specialised doctor who has experience in the diagnosis and treatment of rheumatoid arthritis or juvenile idiopathic arthritis.
+Orencia can only be obtained with a prescription, and treatment with it should be started and supervised by a specialised doctor with experience in the diagnosis and treatment of rheumatoid arthritis or juvenile idiopathic arthritis.

-Orencia given by infusion can be used for both rheumatoid and juvenile idiopathic arthritis.
-The infusion should last 30 minutes.
-The dose to use depends on the patient’s weight.
+Orencia is available as a powder that is made up into a solution for infusion (drip) into a vein and as a solution for injection under the skin in pre-filled syringes and pre-filled pens.
+Orencia given by infusion can be used for rheumatoid arthritis, juvenile idiopathic arthritis and psoriatic arthritis.
+The dose depends on the patient’s weight.
 It is given every two weeks for the first three doses, and then every four weeks.
-If there is no response within six months, the doctor should consider whether treatment should continue or not.

 How does Orencia work?

-What benefit has Orencia shown during the studies?
+What benefits has Orencia have been shown in studies?

 What measures are being taken to ensure the safe and effective use of Orencia?

-In addition, patients who receive Orencia are given a special alert card explaining that Orencia must not be used in patients with certain infections and instructing patients to contact their doctor immediately if they develop an infection during a course of treatment.
+Patients who receive Orencia are given a special alert card explaining that it must not be used in patients with certain infections and instructing patients to contact their doctor immediately if they develop an infection during treatment with Orencia.

 Other information about Orencia